Home » Chef’s Specials » Unlock the Secret to Perfect Korean Soy Garlic Chicken!

 What is Dakgangjeong?

-Dakgangjeong (닭강정) is a Korean fried chicken made with boneless chicken bites or sometimes chicken drumsticks and chicken wings.
-The chicken is deep fried, coated in a sticky, delicious sauce, and can be made either sweet and spicy or sweet and savory.
-The dakgangjeong sauce uses ingredients like soy sauce, honey, and garlic for a flavorful experience, and it’s a version of Korean fried chicken that’s easy to enjoy, often served as small chicken nuggets or popcorn chicken.
+Dakgangjeong (닭강정) is Korean fried chicken made with boneless chicken bites, sometimes drumsticks or wings.
+The chicken is deep fried and coated in a sticky sauce that’s sweet and spicy or sweet and savory, using soy sauce, honey, and garlic, often served as small nuggets or popcorn chicken.

 Ingredients

-- 900g (2 pounds) of boneless chicken thigh fillets, cut into bite-size pieces.
-Chicken thighs work best as they stay juicy and tender, giving you a flavorful result.
+• Boneless Chicken Thighs: 900 g (2 pounds) boneless chicken thigh fillets, cut into bite-size pieces; thighs stay juicy and tender.

-- 1 tsp onion powder, 1 tsp garlic powder, and 1 tsp fine sea salt for seasoning.
+• Seasoning: 1 tsp onion powder, 1 tsp garlic powder, and 1 tsp fine sea salt.

-- 2 Tbsp brown sugar and 2 Tbsp honey to add sweetness and balance the saltiness of the soy sauce.
+• Sweetness: 2 Tbsp brown sugar and 2 Tbsp honey to balance flavor.

-- 2 Tbsp water to thin out the sauce slightly.
+• Water: 2 Tbsp water to thin the sauce slightly.

-- 1/2 Tbsp minced ginger and 1/2 Tbsp minced garlic for a fresh and aromatic taste.
+• Aromatics: 1/2 Tbsp minced ginger and 1/2 Tbsp minced garlic for fresh taste.

-- Optional: 3 dried chilies and 2 green onions (white part), thinly sliced, for a slight heat and extra flavor.
+• Optional Add-ins: 3 dried chilies and 2 sliced green onions (white part) for mild heat.

-- Toasted sesame seeds for garnish, offering a light crunch and nutty flavor.
+• Garnish: Toasted sesame seeds for a nutty crunch.

 The Sauce: The Heart of the Dish